-This is my personal blog for deep dives into subjects I’m interested in, such as: ethics, business growth strategies, work/life balance, using the law of attraction, mental health and design.
+This is my personal blog for deep dives into subjects I’m interested in, such as: ethics, business growth strategies, work/life balance, using the law of attraction, mental health, addiction treatment, art and design.

 I primarily focus on helping businesses find sustainable, long term solutions for their branding, marketing, technologies and digital asset needs.

 Eminent SEO is a branding, design and marketing agency in Mesa, Arizona that focuses on data-driven, multi-channel marketing campaigns for artists, businesses and entrepreneurs who want to do good work.

 SEO is the abbreviation for “search engine optimization”, which is where I got my start.
 My work at Eminent SEO includes deep experience in the specifics of SEO.
 However, over the years our capabilities have grown well beyond what falls under the umbrella of “SEO”.

 We built an incredible team that creates amazing work we’re really proud of.
 Today, we focus on brand storytelling by creating powerful and engaging user experiences online.
 This is done through website design, development and strategic marketing.
 And yes, SEO.

 Learn more about our agency here: Eminent SEO